jocelynmutso/documentation-test/src/markdown/003_dialob_expression_language:_DEL/006_language_keywords.md

 ## Quick Summary

-* Dialob Expression Language (DEL) comes with built-in functions and keywords to help create form logic
+* Dialob Expression Language (DEL) comes with built-in keywords to specify languages for localisation purposes
+* Languages can be specified by using this syntax: `language = 'fi'` (Language is Finnish), where `fi` is the two-letter language code

 ---